impy-project/chromo/README.md

 ### Command line user interface (CLI)

-CLI Via a HEPMC output that can be piped in Rivet or other tools supporting the format.
+CLI via a HEPMC output that can be piped in Rivet or other tools supporting the format.

 ## Output formats